syunkitada-archive/fabkit-repo/README.md

 ## Overview
 this is sample repository of Fabkit.

-## Licence
+## License
 fabkit-repo is licensed under the MIT.
-See the [LICENCE](https://github.com/fabrickit/fabkit-repo/blob/master/LICENCE) file for details.
+See the [LICENSE](https://github.com/fabrickit/fabkit-repo/blob/master/LICENSE) file for details.